 Another important reason to hire a divorce attorney in these cases is this: an illegal immigrant can still be awarded with child custody, spousal support, and child support as legal status and issues of marriage and divorce.
 An attorney can help you understand your rights in terms of the division of martial assets and represent you in seeking custody or support.

 Are you preparing to divorce but unsure how to get started?
 Do you need help protecting your assets?
-Contact the Jackson Law Firm today for a free consultation with a divorce lawyer in Austin, Texas to discuss your case.
+Contact the Jackson Law Firm today for a consultation with a divorce lawyer in Cedar Park and Round Rock, Texas to discuss your case.